mrzealot/absolem/index.md

 And I, of course, followed the 1DFH principle, too, so there can only be 3 (unlike the KeyboardIO's 4).

 I'd also like to mention, as someone with quite wide (read: fat) thumbs, I've aimed to have 1.25u thumb keys from the start, at least for the home position.
-The sides can more easily be 1u because they don't have a neighbour on one side, so there's less chance for misclicking (mispressing?).
+The sides can more easily be 1u because they don't have a neighbor on one side, so there's less chance for misclicking (mispressing?).
 But the thumb home position (which is flanked by other thumb keys on both sides) definitely deserves to be bigger imho.